-Looking for literature to read and inform yourself right now?
+Looking for literature to read to inform yourself right now?
 Try supporting a Black-owned bookstore like Mahogany Books in Washington, DC.
-Founded by a husband and wife duo, Derrick and Ramunda, eager to inspire reading, writing and cultural awareness about the African Diaspora within the African American community.
+Founded by a husband and wife duo, Derrick and Ramunda Young, Mahogany Books is eager to inspire reading, writing and cultural awareness about the African Diaspora within the African American community.
 Their hope is to give people educational tools to educate, inspire self-esteem and ultimately improve the community.

 They offer a wide range of books and materials written by African American authors including works of fiction, cultural literature, non-fiction and books for children and young adults.
-They ship nationwide and are a great resource if you’re looking to support the Black community while educating yourself on history, the past and present.
+They ship nationwide and are a great resource if you’re looking to support the Black community while educating yourself on history, as well as the present.

 The Brooklyn Circus